ResearchCompanies · Semiconductors

 Manufacturing floor

-Lam's moat is also physical.
-Tualatin facilities, VECTOR TEOS 3D work, and manufacturing-floor images show that process advantage has to be designed, built, tested, and supported before it reaches a customer fab.Source: Lam Research facilities visual assets; Lam Research, Inside TEOS 3D Manufacturing at Lam Tualatin; accessed May 13, 2026
+Lam's Tualatin facility and manufacturing-floor images.Source: Lam Research facilities visual assets; Lam Research, Inside TEOS 3D Manufacturing at Lam Tualatin; accessed May 13, 2026

-Revenue in the March 2026 quarter was $5.84 billion, up from $4.72 billion a year earlier.
-The mix was encouraging: $3.73 billion from systems and $2.11 billion from customer support-related revenue and other.
+Lam's March 2026 quarter revenue was $5.84 billion, up from $4.72 billion a year earlier.
+The mix was useful: $3.73 billion from systems and $2.11 billion from customer support-related revenue and other.
 New tools and installed-base activity moved together.

 GAAP gross margin was 49.8%.
-That is strong for an equipment company.
-It suggests Lam is still selling process performance and reliability, not commodity machinery.
+That is strong for a semiconductor equipment company.
+It suggests customers still value Lam's process performance and reliability rather than treating the tool as a commodity.

 GAAP operating margin was 35.0%.
-Lam achieved that while still spending heavily on research and development.
-R and D was $1.73 billion for the first nine months of FY2026.
-In this industry, R and D is not just expense.
-It is the cost of earning the next process position.
+Lam reached that level while continuing to spend on R&D. Research and development expense was $1.73 billion for the first nine months of FY2026.
+In this industry, R&D is expense, but it is also the entry fee for the next process generation.

-Cash generation was also strong.
+Cash generation was healthy as well.
 Operating cash flow for the first nine months of FY2026 was $4.40 billion.
 After capital expenditures and intangible asset purchases, simple nine-month free cash flow was about $3.62 billion, or roughly $4.83 billion annualized.

-The valuation context matters.
+The price gives the story its tension.
 Against a market value around $338.1 billion, that annualized simple FCF run rate implies a yield near 1.4%.
 Lam is not struggling to generate cash.
-The point is that the market is already expecting a lot of future durability.
+The issue is that the market is already paying for a lot of future durability.

-The inventory shape is constructive for now.
-Revenue rose while finished goods fell.
-If demand were blocking shipments, finished goods would usually be the first place to look.
+That inventory shape is constructive for now.
+Revenue increased while finished goods declined.
+If demand were weakening sharply, finished goods would usually be the first line to watch.
+Still, the next few quarters should be checked against receivables, deferred revenue, and customer acceptance timing.

 The first risk is China.
 China represented roughly 34% of FY2025 revenue and 37% of revenue for the first nine months of FY2026.
-China is therefore a major pillar of reported results.
-Export controls and localization policy can hit revenue and margins directly.
+That is a major pillar of reported results.
+U.S. export controls and Chinese localization policy can affect revenue and margins directly.

 The second risk is the memory cycle.
-Lam is well aligned with 3D NAND, DRAM, and HBM, but memory customers can cut capex sharply in downcycles.
-Installed-base support helps, but it does not eliminate new-tool cyclicality.
+Lam is well aligned with 3D NAND, DRAM, and HBM, but memory customers can cut capex sharply in a downcycle.
+Installed-base support helps, but it cannot remove new-tool cyclicality.

 The third risk is competition.
-Lam is strong, but not alone.
-Applied Materials is broader.
+Applied Materials has a broader portfolio.
 Tokyo Electron competes in several process steps.
-ASM, SCREEN, SEMES, and local Chinese suppliers each matter in specific areas.
+ASM, SCREEN, SEMES, and Chinese local suppliers matter in specific niches.
+Lam can be strong without being alone.

 NASA Athena supercomputer cabinets inside a computing facility